markets/unscoped_associations/README.md

 Unscoped Associations
 =====================
-It may be that you've ever needed to skip default_scope pulling objects via associations (for some strange reasons).
+It may be that you've ever needed to skip `default_scope` pulling objects via associations (for some strange reasons).
 Do it easily with this lib.
 Supported associations:
 * `:belongs_to`
 * `:has_one`
 * `:has_many`

 ## Installation
-Add this line to you Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem 'unscoped_associations'